koloyyee/David_Ko_Loy_Yee_Frontend_Engineer_Technical_Assessment/README.md

 ## Production consideration

+### implement the other endpoints
+I understand this assessment's scope is within 8 hours, and I love to implement the rest of the endpoints.

+### tests
+I believe we could use Jest to do unit tests for endpoints if as expected, and elements being rendered as expected, however, I am not too quite familiar yet.

 ### performance, security and aesthetic

 The application should be tested including edge cases and approved by senior engineers and designers for performance, security, and aesthetic concerns before deployment to the production environment might also need to consider enough color contrast or a11y for accessability concerns.